cyuab/kendoHubSphinx/source/hkust/extraPractice2016Fall.rst

 3-10-2016 (Mon), 0500pm-0600pm HKUST outside LG 4204, 0600pm-0700pm HKUST LG 4204
 ====================================================================================
-It is the third extra practice in this fall semester.
+It is the 3th extra practice.
 It will be hold by Anthony.

-At this point, we already have two regular practices on 21-9-2016 (Wed) and 28-9-2016 (Wed).
+We already have two regular practices on 21-9-2016 (Wed) and 28-9-2016 (Wed).
 We also have two extra practices on 26-9-2016 (Mon) and 29-9-2016 (Thur).
 If you have missed our extra practices, you can revisit the material in this webpage.